Log in to star items.

 Paper long abstract

-The Indian government is promoting the formation of Farmer Producer Organisations (FPOs) as vehicles for collectivising small farmers, but women’s participation remains minimal.
-Climate change is intensifying precarity through erratic rainfall, rising temperatures, and declining agricultural productivity (Krishnan et al., 2020), contributing to high rates of male outmigration and leaving women with expanded responsibilities in farming and household management (Pattnaik et al., 2017).
-In such contexts, women-led FPOs hold significant potential for enhancing economic security, agency, and adaptive capacity.
+Farmer Producer Organisations (FPOs) are increasingly promoted as vehicles for collectivising smallholder farmers; however, women’s participation in these institutions remains limited.
+Climate change is intensifying precarity through erratic rainfall, rising temperatures, and declining agricultural productivity (Krishnan et al., 2020), contributing to high rates of male out migration and leaving women with expanded responsibilities in farming and household management (Pattnaik et al., 2017).
+In this context, women-led FPOs may hold significant potential to strengthen women’s economic security and agency.
+However, the conditions under which these organisations succeed or fail, or what participation in them means for the women involved, remains under explored.

 Gender, collective action and climate justice Theme: Climate justice and transformative futures and grassroots agency, solidarity, and alternative visions of progress